ethansager/ppol6821_FAQ/FAQ.md

 ### Slow Training

 **Q: My model takes too long to train.
 How can I speed it up?**

+A: Even if everything is done correctly, this can be a standard issue.
+Your model may just we way too deep and complex for the local machine you are using.
+If possible, you can move the script into Google Colab and use the GPUs, which speed up training time compared to a local CPU.
+If still slow, try creating local Drive copies of your paths.
+The setup will take some time and you will have to set it up each time you connect to a GPU, but it will further speed up training time.

 ### Loss Not Decreasing